 Can We Protect Our Solar Panel Systems from An EMP Attack?

-In such a case, it makes sense to look for reasonable methods to ensure your new solar panel installation is protected from possible EMP attacks.
+In such a case, looking for reasonable methods to ensure your new solar panel installation is protected from possible EMP attacks makes sense.

 Now, we know that connecting wires of the solar installer act as an antenna for the flares.
 The longer the cables, the larger the possibility of damage.

-But, for an extra added layer, you can undertake the following methods of EMP protection:
+But, for an extra layer, you can undertake the following methods of EMP protection:

 Construct a Faraday Cage